wasp-lang/open-saas/blog/src/content/docs/start/getting-started.md

 You will also need to run `wasp db migrate-dev` whenever you make changes to your Prisma schema (entities).

-If you want to see or manage your DB via Prisma's DB Studio GUI, run:
+If you want to see or manage your DB via Prisma's DB Studio GUI, open yet another separate terminal tab/window and run:

 ```sh
 wasp db studio